 Effect of Menopause on Female Sexual Dysfunction

 The loss of estrogen during menopause can lead to changes in sexual function.
 Emotional changes may also cause inhibited sexual desires.
 Vaginal lubricants or Hormone Replacement Therapy (HRT) can improve such conditions.

 Some postmenopausal women may also experience increased sexual satisfaction.
-They may stop taking birth control pills that were affecting their sexual desires.
-They may even have decreased anxiety with regards to becoming pregnant.
-Fewer child-rearing responsibilities can also allow them to enjoy intimacy and relax with partners.
+They may stop taking birth control pills that are affecting their sexual desires.
+They may even have decreased anxiety with regard to becoming pregnant.
+Fewer child-rearing responsibilities can allow them to enjoy intimacy and relax with their partners.

 It is essential to seek help if you face female sexual dysfunction.
 There is also a need to conduct more research into female anatomy and female sexual issues to help women in a better way.

 schedule a consultation at our office to learn more.